 NPS-chip Nanoarchitecture and Functionality

-The glass slide with the deposited Au sensor particles and the covering spacer layer can be regarded as a general sensor chip.
+The glass surface with the deposited Au sensor particles and the covering spacer layer can be regarded as a general sensor chip.
+In the unique nano-architecture of the Insplorion NPS sensor chip the spacer layer exerts the following functions:The glass surface with the deposited Au sensor particles and the covering spacer layer can be regarded as a general sensor chip.
 In the unique nano-architecture of the Insplorion NPS sensor chip the spacer layer exerts the following functions:

-- protection of the Au nanosensors from structural re-shaping;
+• protection of the Au nanosensors from structural re-shaping;

-- protection of the Au nanosensors from chemical interaction with the sample material;
+• protection of the Au nanosensors from chemical interaction with the sample material;

-- protection of the Au nanosensors from harsh/reactive environments;
+• protection of the Au nanosensors from harsh/reactive environments;

-- providing a tailored surface chemistry of the sensor chip, and thereby
+• providing a tailored surface chemistry of the sensor chip, and thereby

-- be either an inert substrate for the sample material, or
+• be either an inert substrate for the sample material, or

-- participate actively in the studied process (e.g. spillover effects).
+• participate actively in the studied process (e.g. spillover effects).